32-Year-Old Safety – Cincinnati Bengals

 Re-signed by the Bengals in March of 2012.

-Nelson (hamstring) is listed as active for Sunday's game against the Patriots.
+Nelson (groin) is active for the Bengals' Week 3 game against the Ravens.

 To instantly reveal our fantasy analysis of every player – including Reggie Nelson – simply subscribe now.